vidjil/vidjil/doc/vidjil-algo.md

                 "3": ["IGHJ+down.fa"]
             } ],
             "parameters": {
-                "seed": "12s"
+                "seed": "12s",
+                "search_recombinations": ["5", "3"]
             }
         }
 ```

 The `shortcut` must be a unique 1-character string.
 The `color` and `description` fields are not used by `vidjil-algo`, but rather by the web application.
 The `parameters.seed` value of `12s` is equivalent to `-s 12s` advanced option on k-mer size described below.
+A distinct value can be provided for each recombination with the keys `seed_5` and `seed_3`.
+The `parameters.search_recombinations` key tells what kind of recombination has to be searched by the heuristic and in which order.
+Here we need to find matches with the `"5"` part and, then, with the `"3"` part.

 Here `recombinations` describes one sequence analysis mode, called `543`:
 a VJ junction is detected when there is a significant similarity (in terms of numbers of k-mers, see below) against sequences in `IGHV.fa` in the 5' region,